 The format of the course is three hour lectures in the morning, followed by two hours of supervised work in computer tutorials in the afternoon.
 Both the lectures and tutorials will be held in a computer room.
 The lectures will be interactive, with short examples that allow students to apply the introduced concepts.
 In the tutorials, students will get more hands-on training in a supervised environment with exercises covering the day’s topics, and they will have the opportunity to work on the assignments.
 The computer room will stay open to students for self-study after the tutorials.

 Dr. Aysu Okbay, Richard K. Linnér

-• You understand the Unix philosophy and environment: files, processes, pipes, filters and basic utilities.
+•The Unix philosophy and environment; files, processes, pipes, filters and basic utilities

-• You can work with R from the UNIX command line.
+•Working with R through the UNIX command line

 • Airport pick-up service